opentensor/developer-docs/docs/questions-and-answers.md

 ### What exactly is the task of a subnet miner?

 It depends on the subnet.
 For example, in subnet 1 the miner task is to respond to a text prompt, in subnet 2 it is the machine translation, and in subnet 21 it is to serve storage space.
-See [Subnet Pages](./subnet-pages/index.md) for more.

 ### So where does the blockchain come in?